level-level/Clarkson-Core/readme.txt

 Backward incompatible changes:
 * Removes compatibility for WordPress < 4.7.
 * Removes 'page-' template file name compatibility.
-* Themes that relied on incorrect loading of template files may experience some incompatbility.
+* Themes that relied on incorrect loading of template files may experience some incompatibility.
 * Removes `Clarkson_Object::get_json`, which was deprecated in `0.2.0`.
 * The `Clarkson_Term` and `Clarkson_User` interfaces have changed, and you might now get an Exception, instead of an invalid object.